kiankyars/Ultra-Scale-Playbook-Series/corrections.md

     Correction: "...memory is allocated **throughout** training."

 **Subsection: WEIGHTS/GRADS/OPTIMIZER STATES MEMORY (within Memory usage in Transformers)**
-14. Error: "...dominate at large hidden dimensions is the **h2** term since it’s the only one..."
+14. Error: "...dominate at large hidden dimensions is the **h2** term since it's the only one..."
-    Correction: "...dominate at large hidden dimensions is the **h²** term since it’s the only one..."
+    Correction: "...dominate at large hidden dimensions is the **h²** term since it's the only one..."
 15. Error: "**mparams_f p32** = 4 ∗ N" (and similar instances)
     Correction: "**mparams_fp32** = 4 ∗ N"
 16. Error: "...require an additional **mparams_f p32** = 4 ∗ N memory."